au-williams/discord-bot/readme.md

   | `"temp_directory"`               | The directory where temporary files will be stored                                                                        | ✔        |
 </details>

-This project can then be ran from CLI with [Node.js](https://nodejs.org/en) ...
+This project can be ran from CLI with [Node.js](https://nodejs.org/en) ...

 ```bash
 $ node index.js
 ```

-Or ran with [Docker](https://www.docker.com/) using the [GitHub Actions image](https://github.com/au-williams/docker-discord-bot/pkgs/container/discord-bot) ...
+Or ran with [Docker](https://www.docker.com/) using the [Docker image](https://github.com/au-williams/docker-discord-bot/pkgs/container/discord-bot) ...

 ```url
 ghcr.io/au-williams/discord-bot:master
 ```

-**Docker is recommended** so the bot can start with your OS and recover from network issues.
+⭐ **Docker is recommended** so the bot can start with your OS and recover from network issues. ⭐

 ## Anatomy of the bot

 The bot is a framework meant to automate most code-heavy tasks working with the Discord API.
 You simply need to add a new JavaScript file to the `plugins` folder to add functionality.
 You should export one or many of these objects in that file as needed:

 <details>
-  <summary>CronJobs</summary>
+  <summary>export const CronJobs</summary>

   [Cron](https://en.wikipedia.org/wiki/Cron#CRON_expression) schedules functions to run on a pattern, such as *every 5 minutes* or *every Saturday morning at 9 AM*.
 The framework will automatically schedule jobs that are defined here.